-Unrelenting calm, windless horizon as far as the eye can see, not a soul in sight for weeks on end.
-What happens when you spend weeks on end in a very confined space with no one but yourself for company?
+Unrelenting calm, windless horizon as far as the eye can see …not a soul in sight.
+What happens when you spend weeks on end in a confined space with no one but yourself for company?
 Here’s Captain Ryan Langley’s epic solo sail in the doldrums of the south seas.

 Before the whole thing happened, I didn’t know I was going to be in the heart of one of the worst El Niño events in recorded history, didn’t know the dead engine would leave me drifting in a 27-foot boat across approximately 4,700 nautical miles of mostly windless ocean, didn’t think that in a few weeks’ time I’d be biting the heads off of dried-up flying fish I found lying on deck to ward off starvation.